wazuh/wazuh-documentation/source/cloud-service/getting-started/register-agents.rst

 4. Select the agent's OS.

-5. Fill the server address and password fields with your environments' credentials.
+5. Fill the server address and password fields with your environment's credentials.

 6. Copy the generated output and run it on the agent.

 .. note::

    Agents use **TCP** to communicate with your environment.
-Make sure that your agents are connected to your environments using TCP.
+Make sure that your agents are connected to your environment using TCP.